-5.1.5.1 Ms WANG Chunfang (China), Theme Leader in Integrated Global Data Dissemination Service (IGDDS), reported on IGDDS initiatives and status of relevant programmes in the Region.

-5.1.5.2 CMA's integrated data broadcasting system (CMACast), based on DVB-2S technology and commercial telecommunication satellite service, started its trial operation in the middle of 2011.
+- 5.1.5.1 Ms WANG Chunfang (China), Theme Leader in IGDDS, reported on the Integrated Global Data Dissemination Service (IGDDS) initiatives and status of relevant programmes in the region. - 5.1.5.1 CMA's integrated data broadcasting system (CMACast), based on DVB-2S technology and commercial telecommunication satellite service, started trial operation in the middle of 2011.
 JMA upgraded the Internet dissemination system to secure a smooth transition to JMA's next generation satellite series.
-Republic of Korea launched its first meteorological satellite named Communication, Ocean and Meteorological Satellite (COMS) in June 2010.
-The RA II Pilot Project to develop support for NMHSs in satellite data, products and training was established.
-The Sub-Group noted that IMD's digital broadcast (DMDD) should be included in IGDDS.
-Through their participation in IGDDS, Members in RA II contribute to further integration of satellite data and data management practices, for the benefit of the user community and in accordance with the goals of WIGOS and WIS.
-Efforts should be continued to improve user awareness, and data access, and to provide more training to users.
+Korea launched its first meteorological satellite named Communication, Ocean and Meteorological Satellite (COMS) in June 2010.
+The RA II Pilot Project to develop support for NMHSs in satellite data, products and training, was established.
+The subgroup noted that IMD's digital broadcast (DMDD) should be included in IGDDS.
+Through their participation in IGDDS, Members in RA II contribute to further the integration of satellite data and data management practices, for the benefit of the user community and in accordance with the goals of the WMO Integrated Global Observing Systems (WIGOS) and the WMO Information System (WIS).
+Efforts should be continued to improve user awareness, improve data access and to provide more training to users.